garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 # Improved receive optimizations #

-Since Erlang/OTP R14 (released in 2010) the Erlang compiler and run-time system have co-operated to specially optimize the pattern of code used by `gen_server:call` like functionality to avoid scanning a potentially huge mailbox.
+Since Erlang/OTP R14 (released in 2010), the Erlang compiler and run-time system have co-operated to optimize for the pattern of code used by `gen_server:call` like functionality to avoid scanning a potentially huge mailbox.
 The basic pattern looks like this: